EarthyScience/SINDBAD/dev/.documenter/pages/code/models.md

-calculate the VPD stress on gpp_potential based on Maekelae2008 [eqn 5]
+VPD stress on GPP potential based on Maekelae (2008).

 **Parameters**
 - **Fields**